MatheusDEVQA/pact-frontend/README.md

 # pact-frontend
-Project to test primand with test of contract using Pact
+Project to test piramid with test of contract using Pact